toddbranch/ECE383/labs/lab2/index.md

 1. Background image of the "AF" logo
 2. User-controllable paddle position on the left side of the screen
-3. “Ball” that moves smoothly across the screen
+3. "Ball" that moves smoothly across the screen
   1. Bounces when it hits the top, right, or bottom walls.
   2. The ball is hidden when it is moving across the logo letters.
   3. When the game is over (i.e., the ball hits the left wall), the ball freezes in position.